sid-ee/concourse-pipeline-resource/README.md

 image builds, the test are run inside the docker container, on failure they will stop the build.

 The tests needs to be run from one directory up from the directory of the repo.
-They will also need the linux fly binary placed at `$(cwd)/fly/fly_linux_amd64` e.g:
+They will also need the fly linux tarball (from https://github.com/concourse/concourse/releases) to be present in the `fly/` folder e.g:

 ```
 $cwd/
 ├── fly/
-│   └── fly_linux_amd64
+│   └── fly-5.0.0-linux-amd64.tgz
 └── concourse-pipeline-resource/
     ├── .git/
     │    └── ...